lmarenast/easy-gift-to-gf/README.md

 We will show an example of how to use it

-We need to create a virtual environment with python 3.6, for this we use the following command
+We need to create a virtual environment

-    python -m venv env-py36
+    python -m venv myvenv

 Then we need to activate the virtual environment

-    env-py36\Scripts\activate
+    myvenv\Scripts\activate

 We clone this repository and install the dependencies with the following command